AresValley/Artemis-DB/static/214/description.md

 HD Radio is a proprietary digital broadcast radio format transmitted in North America, usually as sidebands on analog carriers.
-This is the FM band implementation of HD Radio.
+This is the AM band implementation of HD Radio.